A LIBRARY FOR ÉCOLE MAMIKO

 NOT ANY BOOK, QUALITY BOOKS

-For this reason, we carefully read each book that was donated to us and decide whether it is suitable or not for the school library.
+For this reason, we carefully read each book that is donated to us and decide whether it is suitable or not for the school library.
 Only books that children from Madagascar can relate to, and that are respectful of Africa's diversity and culture, get their way into our library.
 This is not to say that we do not include books on non-African countries and cultures, but we do so in a selective way.

 Are you familiar with novelist Chimamanda Adichie's TedTalk on "The danger of a single story"?
 It is probably the best explanation why we are so careful in selecting our books!